-At the heart of all we do is the desire to develop within our young people a personal spiritual awareness and to facilitate the opportunity for them to explore matters of faith, belief, morality and spirituality as a part of their own personal spiritual journey.
-Christianity lies at the heart of the curriculum and we aim to reflect the Christian Gospel in all we do however Religious Education is also an academic discipline and there is no burden upon pupils to change their personal beliefs through the course of study.
+At the heart of all we do is the desire to develop within our young people a personal spiritual awareness and to facilitate the opportunity for them to critically explore matters of faith, belief, morality and spirituality as a part of their own personal spiritual journey.
+Christianity lies at the heart of the curriculum and we aim to reflect the Christian Gospel in all we do.
+However, Religious Education is also an academic discipline and there is no burden upon pupils to change their personal beliefs through the course of study.
 Pupils from all faiths, and none, are able to enjoy engaging with inspiring R.E. whilst developing transferrable skills that will help to prepare them for life-long learning.

 For further details about the RE curriculum at each Key Stage and the Archbishop of York award delivered through RE in year 7, please click on the links below.